bjheinen/LiquidDiffract/README.md

 This will not actually install anything, but create a special .egg-link file in the deployment directory, that links to LiquidDiffract's source code.

 It is useful if you want to mess around with, or make changes to the source code without having to re-install.
 It is also good for testing the software, as it makes uninstalling simpler.
 Use Python's site-packages directory as the deployment directory if you want your editable install of LiquidDiffract available on your sys.path for other programs using your Python installation.
-To do this from thie github page us the *-t* flag ```-t /path/to/directory```
+To do this from the github page use the *-t* flag ```-t /path/to/directory```

 </details>